lloydwatkin/webdriverjs-helper/README.md

-# webdriver-helper
+# webdriverjs-helper

 This helper library offer lots of friendly api while using JavaScript WebDriver

 ## Getting Started
-Install the module with: `npm install webdriver-helper` to enable the friendly APIs.
+Install the module with: `npm install webdriverjs-helper` to enable the friendly APIs.

 ## Documentation